Disco: 1979–1981: Controversy and decline in popularity

-Impact on music industry
+Impact on the music industry

 The anti-disco movement, combined with other societal and radio industry factors, changed the face of pop radio in the years following Disco Demolition Night.
 Starting in the 1980s, country music began a slow rise on the pop chart.
 Emblematic of country music's rise to mainstream popularity was the commercially successful 1980 movie Urban Cowboy.
 The continued popularity of power pop and the revival of oldies in the late 1970s was also related to disco's decline; the 1978 film Grease was emblematic of this trend.
 Coincidentally, the star of both films was John Travolta, who in 1977 had starred in Saturday Night Fever, which remains one of the most iconic disco films of the era.

 During this period of decline in disco's popularity, several record companies folded, were reorganized, or were sold.
-In 1979, MCA Records purchased ABC Records, absorbed some of its artists, and then shut the label down.
+In 1979, MCA Records purchased ABC Records, absorbed some of its artists and then shut the label down.
 Midsong International Records ceased operations in 1980.
 RSO Records founder Robert Stigwood left the label in 1981 and TK Records closed in the same year.
 Salsoul Records continues to exist in the 2000s, but primarily is used as a reissue brand.
 Casablanca Records had been releasing fewer records in the 1980s, and was shut down in 1986 by parent company PolyGram.